gaurav0154/Netflix-SQL-Analysis/README.md

-GitHub ke liye README.md file bahut important hoti hai kyunki recruiters wahi dekhte hain.
-Aap ise copy-paste kar sakte hain:

-🎬 Netflix Video Streaming Analysis using SQL
+🎬 Netflix Data Analysis using SQL
-Project Overview
+📌 Project Overview
 This project involves a comprehensive analysis of Netflix's movies and TV shows data using PostgreSQL.
-The goal is to extract actionable insights and answer 15 specific business questions to understand Netflix's content strategy and regional dominance.
+The goal is to extract actionable insights and solve 15 business problems to understand Netflix's content strategy, regional dominance, and audience preferences.

-Key Features
-Data Cleaning: Handled missing values in the director and country columns.

-Content Analysis: Analyzed the distribution of Movies vs. TV Shows.

-Geographical Insights: Identified top content-producing countries (e.g., India, USA).

-Advanced Queries: Used Window Functions (RANK), CTEs, UNNEST, and String Functions to process complex data.

-Categorization: Developed a classification system for content based on descriptions.

-Tech Stack
+🛠️ Tech Stack
 Database: PostgreSQL

 Tool: pgAdmin 4 / SQL Shell

-Skills: Data Analysis, SQL Query Optimization, Business Intelligence
+Skillset: Data Cleaning, CTEs, Window Functions, String Manipulation

+📂 Dataset
+The dataset used for this project is the Netflix Titles dataset, which includes:

+Show ID: Unique identifier for every movie/show.

+Type: Identifier - Movie or TV Show.

+Title: Title of the movie/show.

+Director: Director of the movie/show.

+Cast: Actors involved in the movie/show.

+Country: Country where the movie/show was produced.

+Date Added: Date when it was added to Netflix.

+Release Year: Actual release year of the movie/show.

+Rating: TV Rating of the movie/show.

+Duration: Total duration of the movie/show.

+Listed In: Genre of the movie/show.

+Description: Summary of the content.

-Business Impact
+🚀 Business Problems Solved
-This analysis helps in understanding how Netflix can:

-Invest in Local Creators: Focus on high-performing regions like India.

-Improve Retention: By identifying popular genres and long-running TV shows.

-Content Safety: Categorizing content for better user recommendations.
+1. Content Distribution
+Analyzed the count of Movies vs TV Shows to understand Netflix's focus.

+2. Regional Analysis
+Identified the Top 5 Countries with the highest content production, specifically focusing on India's growth.

+3. Content Categorization
+Classified content as 'Bad' or 'Good' based on keywords like 'violence' and 'kill' in the descriptions for Safety Analysis.

+4. Advanced Filtering
+Found the Longest Movie based on duration.

+Identified Top 10 Actors from India with the most appearances.

+Tracked content added in the Last 5 Years.

+📈 Key Insights & Recommendations
+Invest in Local Talent: Based on the high volume of content from India, Netflix should continue collaborating with Local Creators.

+Genre Expansion: Focus on the most frequent Ratings (like TV-MA) to match audience demand.

+Retention Strategy: Promoting TV Shows with more than 5 Seasons helps in reducing subscriber churn.